BJ-Resultay/playing-card-games/doc/diary/testing.md

 Mocks are magic.
 Pytest discovery in VS Code was a bitch.
 FYI, `__init__.py` needs to be added to the entire branch so Pytest can find the source code.
+Other tests are integration tests and end two end testing.
+These ensure all the small parts fit together nicely.